 Remember when water and iPhones couldn't mix?
 Pools, tubs, and toilets would suck down the working iPhones of clumsy and careless owners and spit out expensive paperweights like they were nothing.
 Times have changed, however, and the newest iPhones can take a swim without fear of certain death.
-But a dip in water now can still cause muffled music and audio from the speakers.
+But a dip in liquid can still cause muffled music and audio from the speakers.

-- Shortcut Link: Water Eject (free)
+- iCloud Link: Water Eject, version 3.1 (free)

 If you genuinely do have water stuck in your speaker, you should see it begin to either leak or spray out of the bottom of your iPhone.
-We recommend holding your iPhone at a bit of an angle, with your speaker facing closer to the floor, as this can help force the water out of your speaker better.
+We recommend holding your iPhone at a bit of an angle, with your speaker facing the floor, as this can help force the water out of your speaker better.

 This shortcut isn't the only way to get water out of your iPhone's speaker.
 If you'd rather go through a solution found in the App Store, check out the Sonic app.
 It invokes a similar strategy to "Eject Water," but unlike shortcuts, passed through Apple's rigorous standards for its iOS marketplace.

 Keep Your Connection Secure Without a Monthly Bill.
 Get a lifetime subscription to VPN Unlimited for all your devices with a one-time purchase from the new Gadget Hacks Shop, and watch Hulu or Netflix without regional restrictions, increase security when browsing on public networks, and more.